 When your body is in a state of constant inflammation, like when you eat too much processed food, it’s more susceptible to both chronic and acute illnesses.
 In addition, chronic inflammation is linked to cancer, diabetes, heart disease and stroke and so should not be taken lightly.

 Additionally, taking whey protein isolate before a high-carb meal slows the absorption of those carbs into the blood, which in turn produces a slower rising blood sugar.
-This makes it easier for the insulin to do its job.
+This makes it easier for the body to do its job.

-WPI can lower blood pressure
+WPI has been shown to lower blood pressure

 There have been numerous studies that indicate a moderate intake of low sugar dairy on a regular basis can help dramatically lower blood pressure.
 Since blood pressure is a big indicator of heart disease, it’s critical to keep it within healthy limits.

 Whey is full of an ACE-inhibitor called lactokinin, which naturally lowers blood pressure.
 Since whey is also low in sugar, this makes it ideal to combat high blood pressure, especially in those who also have type 2 diabetes.

 Lifestyle changes that include increased exercise, decreased sugar in their diet and increased whey can dramatically change metabolic profiles for the better.

 Because of the satiating power of protein, any diet that is high in protein-rich foods will help you eat less.
 This is why a breakfast of eggs and bacon will keep you full far longer than cereal or a bagel.
 In addition, protein boosts your metabolism in two ways: first, it promotes muscle growth and more muscle needs more calories to be maintained.
 Secondly, protein takes about 25% of the total calories it provides to be digested, which further boosts your metabolism.